pouriap/Grabby/README.md

 ## OS Support

-Currently only Windows is officially supported but if you are technical enough you might be able to get it to work with wine, even tho I have not tried it yet.
+Currently only Windows is officially supported but if you are technical enough you might be able to get it to work with wine, tho I have not tested this yet.
 I will start testing on Linux as soon as I have some free time.

 ## Notes
-This addon is currently in pre-alpha stage which means it is not finished yet.
+This addon is currently in alpha stage which means it is not finished yet.
 I'm releasing it in order to get feedback from people so if you have any ideas or if you encountered any bugs feel free to open an issue.

 ## How to report issues?